-A form featuring a primary section (a.k.a.
-A or refrain) that returns throughout a work that is juxtaposed with contrasting sections (a.k.a.
-B, C, etc., or episodes).
+A form featuring a main section (a.k.a.
+A or refrain) that returns throughout a work that is juxtaposed with contrasting sections (B, C, etc., also known as episodes).
 Common formal layouts include, but are not limited to, ABACA (5-part), ABACABA (7-part, likely sonata rondo).
 The rondos described on this page refer to the common practice in instrumental music in European, classical-style music of the 18th & 19th centuries.

 Like other forms, rondo form can have auxiliary sections.
 The most common are retransitions that generate anticipation for the refrain’s return.
 Coda's are quite common but not introductions.

 Like the other forms, rondos may include any combination of auxiliary sections though retransitions that dramatize the return of the refrain are particularly common.
 Since episodes are often relatively looser than their refrain counterparts, two sections may blend together through the process of becoming (⇒).
 In particular, a transition may become an episode without any clear delineation of the two formal sections.
 Similarly, the episode itself may not reach a clear cadential conclusion (i.e., a PAC in the key of the episode) and instead become a retransition that prepares for the statement of another refrain.
 However, it is unlikely to find both of these situations occurring within a single episode.
-One of the important distinctions between the end of a connective section (transition/retransition) and a stable thematic statement (refrains and episodes) is that connective sections tend to emphasize their arrival on the dominant while stable thematic statements tend to emphasize the arrival at a PAC.
+One of the important distinctions between the end of a connective section (transition/retransition) and a main section (refrains and episodes) is that connective sections tend to emphasize their arrival on the dominant while main sections tend to emphasize the arrival at a PAC.

 The last movement from Beethoven’s opus 13 piano sonata (subtitled Grande Sonate pathétique) is an example of a sonata-rondo form.
 The form is fairly complex and while most of the sections are quite clear, the B section has a few challenges and the form also includes a good amount of becoming.
-When approaching the form of any rondo, an efficient strategy for determining the form is the find the location of the A sections.
+When approaching the form of any rondo, an efficient strategy is to first find the location of all A sections.
 Remember that restatements of A need to be in the tonic key and they may contain slight variations like omitted repeats, melodic embellishments, and/or new accompaniments.
 In this particular form, the A sections can be found starting in measures 1, 62, 121, and 171.
 In order to understand the differences between the A sections, a more detailed look at the structure of the initial A section is required.
 The initial A section ends in m.
 17 and there are two phrase-expansion techniques used to generate that length.
 The first is the one-more-time technique that starts in m.
 9 (m.
 9-12 are a varied repetition of mm.
 5-8).
 The second expansion technique is the suffix that starts in m.
 12. This suffix starts with an elision and ends in m.
 17. So, what could have been an 8-measure theme is now 17 measures because of these two expansion techniques.
 With that more detailed analysis in mind, we now have a model we can use to compare the other A sections.
 While the second A section is a repeat of the first, the third and fourth A sections have been altered.
-The third A section is the shortest, lasting only 8 measures.
+The third A section is the shortest, lasting only 8 measures (mm.
+121-128).
 It achieves this brevity by removing both of the expansion techniques used in the A section’s initial statement.
 Instead of having the one-more-time technique in its ninth measure, new unstable music enters that is derived from the A section but is used as the start of a transition away from the A section’s material.
-The fourth and last A section ends at measure 182 making it 12 measures long.
+The fourth and last A section is 12 measures long (mm.
+171-182).
 In this version, the one-more-time repetition is still included but A’s original suffix has been replaced by a new, much longer suffix that functions as the work’s coda (mm.
 183-210).

 When the B section returns in the recapitulation, it is approached with a newly composed transition (m.
 129).
 The return of B’s material starts around mm.
 134-135 (compare with mm.
 25-26).
 Similar to the exposition’s B section, the exact location of the initiation of B in the recapitulation is also obscured.
 In the recapitulation, B’s original suffix (m.
 51) is omitted and instead the melodic/motivic material first stated in m.
 44 is recomposed in the recapitulation so that it now blends into a new retransition through the process of becoming before it leads to the final statement of A in m.
 171.